Sierra Vista Community-Based Outpatient Clinic (CBOC), Sierra Vista, AZ

 - Thesis Paper: The resident will develop a case report or research paper of publishable quality

-- Submit abstract of case report to AAO’s Residents Day (encouraged, but not required)
+- Submit abstract of case report or poster to AAO’s Residents Day (encouraged, but not required)

 - Present a continuing education lecture